rust-lang/rust/library/stdarch/CONTRIBUTING.md

   support `sse2`, the compiler will still generate code for `_mm_adds_epi16` *as if* `sse2` support existed.
 Without this attribute, the compiler might not generate the intended CPU instruction.
+* The `#[cfg_attr(test, assert_instr(paddsw))]` attribute indicates that when
+  we're testing the crate we'll assert that the `paddsw` instruction is generated inside this function, ensuring that the SIMD intrinsic truly is an intrinsic for the instruction!
 * The types of the vectors given to the intrinsic should generally match the types as provided in the vendor interface.
 We'll talk about this more below.
 * The implementation of the vendor intrinsic is generally very simple.